atmoos/Quantities/source/Quantities.Units/readme.md

-# More Units for Atmoos Quantities
+# More Units for Atmoos.Quantities

-Extends `Atmoos.Quantities` with many more units.
+Extends [Atmoos.Quantities](https://www.nuget.org/packages/Atmoos.Quantities/) with many more units.

 ## Supported Units of Measurement